folutade/KnowThatYouAnointed/content/posts/the-party.md

   Maybe it's time to break it off
   Run away from the culture to follow my heart*

-* Still the most famous reference to someone looking in the mirror in a popular music song can be found in Michael Jackson’s hit single “Man in the Mirror”.
+* Still, the most famous reference to someone looking in the mirror in a popular music song can be found in Michael Jackson’s hit single “Man in the Mirror.”
 On that track, Michael Jackson sang about his recognition that there were so many people in need while the systems of the world were not making the changes needed to address their needs.
 Michael Jackson came to the conclusion that any change would need to start with Michael looking in the mirror to see his own selfishness and start to make change in himself and in the world.

   * ***I'm gonna make a change for once in my life**
   It's gonna feel real good